-A second technique used to measure interest rate risk is simulation of the economic value of equity, which measures SEVE to changes in interest rates.
+A second technique used to measure interest rate risk is sensitivity of economic value of equity, which measures the change in the economic value of equity under various interest rate scenarios.

-Refer to page 81 of the MD&A within Northern Trust's 2014 Annual Report for further information on Northern Trust's interest rate simulation of economic value of equity and stress testing of interest rates.
+➤ Refer to page 81 within the Corporation's 2014 Annual Report for further information on Northern Trust's SEVE and stress testing of interest rates.

-The following table shows the estimated impact on economic value of equity of 100- and 200-basis-point shocks up from current interest rates.
-Given the low level of interest rates, the simulation of the economic value of equity for rates 100 or 200 basis points lower would not provide meaningful results.
+The following table shows the estimated impact on economic value of equity of 100 and 200 basis point shocks up from current interest rates as of March 31, 2015.
+Given the low level of interest rates and assumed interest rate floors as rates approach zero, the simulation of the economic value of equity for rates 100 or 200 basis points lower would not provide meaningful results.

-Table 15: Interest Rate Risk Simulation of Economic Value of Equity
+Table 17: Sensitivity of Economic Value of Equity to Changes in Interest Rates

-(\$ In Millions) As of December 31, 2014
+(\$ In Millions) As of March 31, 2015

 Increase (Decrease)

 Increase in Interest Rates above Estimated Impact on

-Market Implied Forward Rates Economic Value of Equity
+Market Interest Rates Economic Value of Equity

-100 basis points \$ (67)
+100 basis points \$ (10)

-200 basis points \$ (386)
+200 basis points \$ (266)